 This use of the term, meaning Christ’s physical body, is later applied when referring to every saved Christian as his or her body becomes a dwelling place of the Holy Ghost.
 In 1 Corinthians, Paul states it succinctly for us.

 “Know ye not that ye are the temple of God, and that the Spirit of God dwelleth in you?
 If any man defile the temple of God, him shall God destroy; for the temple of God is holy, which temple ye are.”
 (1 Corinthians 3:16-17)

 “What? know ye not that your body is the temple of the Holy Ghost which is in you, which ye have of God, and ye are not your own?”
 (1 Corinthians 6:19)

 Thus, we gather that the human body is the new temple of the Holy Ghost on Earth as revealed by Christ in the New Testament.
 The New Testament writings make a much bigger deal about this than many people today might assume.

 The Antichrist’s Temple: Also the Human Body?

 Let us make a logical leap and assume the temple of God, the body, is the same one referred to in passages about the antichrist.
-Let us also assume for the sake of argument that the temples in 2 Thessalonians chapter 2 is not the third temple rebuilt in Israel.
-Assuming this is true, let’s read through the well-known passage about the Man of Sin “showing himself that he is God.”
+Let us also assume for the sake of argument that the temple in 2 Thessalonians chapter 2 is not the third temple rebuilt in Israel.
+Assuming this is true, let’s read through a familiar passage about the Man of Sin “showing himself that he is God.”